Urrbrae, South Australia: Parks

 There are parks and small reserves throughout the suburb.

 Transport

 Roads

 Cross Road forms the northern boundary of Urrbrae and Fullarton Road forms part of the eastern boundary.
-The South Eastern freeway starts from here too.
+The intersection of Cross Road, Glen Osmond Road, and Portrush Road forms the entry to the South Eastern Freeway.

 Public transport

 Urrbrae is serviced by public transport run by the Adelaide Metro.